HC Wainwright & Co. Reiterates Cabaletta Bio (CABA) Buy Recommendation

 What is the Fund Sentiment?

-There are 109 funds or institutions reporting positions in Cabaletta Bio.
-This is an increase of 27 owner(s) or 32.93% in the last quarter.
-Average portfolio weight of all funds dedicated to CABA is 0.37%, an increase of 6,344.87%.
-Total shares owned by institutions increased in the last three months by 109.61% to 24,400K shares.
-The put/call ratio of CABA is 0.32, indicating a bullish outlook.
+There are 113 funds or institutions reporting positions in Cabaletta Bio.
+This is an increase of 21 owner(s) or 22.83% in the last quarter.
+Average portfolio weight of all funds dedicated to CABA is 0.31%, a decrease of 5.46%.
+Total shares owned by institutions increased in the last three months by 37.04% to 28,054K shares.
+The put/call ratio of CABA is 0.34, indicating a bullish outlook.

 What are Other Shareholders Doing?